Why is CRM Executive Sponsorship a Critical Success Factor?

-Some of the key reasons why we think CRM Executive Sponsorship is absolutely a requirement within a CRM project are:
+Some of the key reasons why we think CRM Executive Sponsorship is absolutely a requirement within a CRM development are:

 It is important to set out the vision and goals of the CRM project in line with the overall company plans and strategy.
 Who better to do this than the same people responsible for those company plans and strategy?